 Six Key Steps to Forgive Your Partner

 - The hurt partner needs to speak as openly as possible about his/her pain with as much detail as possible (e.g., “I felt so betrayed/extremely alone/really

 - The injuring partner listens, remains present, and acknowledges the pain and

 his/her part in causing it.
-Until the pain is truly recognized it cannot be let go.
+Until the pain is truly recognized and validated it cannot be let go.

 - The hurt partner starts to emerge from his/her protective wall and again shares the depth of his/her hurt, betrayal, pain, etc.